Genital warts

 Why you should go to a sexual health clinic

-You can see a GP, but they'll probably refer you to a sexual health clinic if they think you might have genital warts.
+A GP will probably refer you to a sexual health clinic if they think you might have genital warts.

 Sexual health clinics specialise in treating problems with the genitals and urine system.